 Villa Giovanetti: the restoration

 The recent history of the city of Orta San Giulio has been positively marked by the conservative restoration of some of its beautiful lakeside houses along with their gardens.
 Look around you.
 Among these, the home of the Piedmontese jurist we are telling you about has also been rescued from the effects of years of neglect.
-Its restoration started in 2002, when the intervention was carried out on the left block of the complex, the pink one.
+Its restoration started in 2002, when the intervention was carried out on the left block of the complex.
 In fact, the villa consists of two bodies, placed frontally, which enclose a rectangular porticoed courtyard.
 In the background, just along the Sacro Monte hill, runs an uninterrupted path of stone stairs, which leads to three cliffs overlooked by a centenary magnolia wood.
 “When we discovered Villa Giovanetti in 2001 – explains the owner, Carlotta Cassine, who bought it at the time with her husband – the complex was in very bad conditions: years of abandonment had caused a deep structural degradation.
 A robust restoration was necessary, but always being respectful to the architectural peculiarities of the house “.

 Since then, a very energetic work plan has been started to recover this extraordinary building with its many layers and unparalleled views.
 The careful restoration also involved the complex’s green circuit, both the lakeside and the hillside ones.